International Moving Company License #: FMC 022380N

 The Intermodal Shipping Container Explained

-You’ve seen them on trucks, trains, and of course on ships.
-This is the meaning of the word intermodal, that the same container can be used on different modes of transportation and vessel types.
-Almost all dry goods shipped throughout the world are transported on shipping containers.
+You’ve seen them on trucks, trains, and, of course, on ships.
+This is the meaning of the word “intermodal”: the same container can be used across different modes of transportation and vessel types.
+Almost all dry goods shipped throughout the world are transported in shipping containers.

 Shipping Containers for International Relocations